DarkHorse06-dev/PRODIGY_CS_02/README.md

 python encrypt.py --input your_image.png --output encrypted_image.enc --key your_key

-To decrypt an encrypted image and restore it to its original form,use: python decrypt.py --input encrypted_image.enc --output decrypted_image.png --key your_key
+To decrypt an encrypted image and restore it to its original form,use: python decrypt.py --input encrypted_image.enc --output decrypted_image.png --key

 Thanks to the Pillow library, the following image formats are supported:
 PNG